Testing in place

 If you use --in-place

 then you shouldn't edit the code, commit, or run your own tests while tests are running, because cargo-mutants will be modifying the code at the same time.
-It's not the default because of the risk that users might accidentally do this.

 cargo-mutants will try to restore the code to its original state after testing each mutant, but it's possible that it might fail to do so if it's interrupted or panics.